exercism/julia/concepts/linear-algebra/about.md

 ```

 Notice that this operation is restricted to length-3 vectors (equivalent to Euclidian space with orthogonal `x, y, z` axes).
-Mathematicians are happy to define the operation for other dimensions, with higher-order tensors as the result.
+Mathematicians are happy to define the operation for other dimensions, with an incomprehensible word salad (higher-order tensors, wedge product, exterior product, multivectors...) as the result.
 _Most of us run away or quickly change the subject at that point!_

 ### Norms